matt01671/cotiss-project/README.md

 3. Convert to a nested dropdown that takes advantage of the hierarchical manner of the UNSPSC codes.

 There is also no strict requirement on how the search bar should function.
 We want you to think of the best user experience possible :).
+There are no right or wrong answers so don't overthink it - just state your assumptions and justification for the improvements you think are best.

 If you have any questions, please reach out to matthew.oh@cotiss.com and ask away - we're here to help!